wumm-project/wumm-project.github.io/CS.md

 ## About the Notion of a System

+Alexander Bogdanov: A __system__ is a set of elements or relations that are naturally connected with each other into a single whole, which has a property that is absent in individual elements or in their unorganized aggregates (integrative property).

 (Source: <https://en.wikipedia.org/wiki/Systems_theory>)

 A __system__ is a cohesive group of interrelated and interdependent parts